jinitsuga/Peka-api/endpoints.md

 - **URL Params**

-  There are two query parameters used for this endpoint:

-  - `products`: used for specifying the products associated with the Offers.
-  - `types` used for specifying the types of Offers you want.

-  Both parameters accept multiple comma-separated values.

   **Optional:**

-  `products: string` <br>
-  `types: string`
+  `products: string`: Used for specifying the products associated with the Offers. <br>
+  `types: string`: Used for specifying the types of Offers you want. <br>
+  `page: number`: Used to indicate what page of results you want.

 - **Success Response:**

   - **Code:** `200` <br>